CHAPEL BOOKS

 [Manchester & Salford] Plan of Land in Albert Place Manchester & Chapel Street & Jones Street Salford

 This 1880 coloured plan has become detached from the sale particulars of land next to the Irwell, Manchester, and development land at Jones Street/Edmund Street and William Street/Chapel Street in Salford.
-Large multofolding plan, worn through where folds cross. (ref 303/20) £8.00 post-free within UK
+Large multifolding plan, worn through where folds cross. (ref 303/20) £8.00 post-free within UK

 A Volume of Court Leet Records of the Manor of Manchester in the Sixteenth Century